-- Child Employment Properly structured and regulated work can help develop and prepare young people for a full-time working life.
+• Child Employment - Properly structured and regulated work can help develop and prepare young people for full-time working life.
 A young person working part-time between the age of 13 and 16 years old, must request that the employer applies to Kirklees Council for a permit.
 There is no charge for a work permit.
 Employers have the ultimate responsibility to ensure that children of compulsory school age are registered with the Local Authority and have a work permit.
 Parents can also face prosecution if they allow their child to work illegally.
 Please note that it is against the law to employ children under the age of 13.
-As a school we will work in partnership with Kirklees council in relation to child employment by completing the Child Employment Referral Form as and when necessary - child.employment@kirklees.gov.uk - Supporting information and documents can be found by clicking on the link below
+As a school, we will work in partnership with Kirklees council concerning child employment by completing the Child Employment Referral Form as and when necessary.

+Supporting information and documents can be found by clicking on the link below